-Flax seeds are an exception to the general rule, however – they need to be ground for the body to be able to absorb their nutrients.
+Flax seeds are an exception to the general seed rule, however – they need to be ground for the body to be able to absorb their nutrients.

 And the bioavailability of the infamous curcumin in turmeric is enhanced by black pepper.

-What about processed products with added vitamins and minerals, like a lot of snack bars?
+We’ve focused above on natural foods, but what about processed products with added vitamins and minerals, like a lot of snack bars?